francofaa/digital-garden-jekyll-template/_wikis/argot/_drafts/It is Dark and Hell is Hot.md

 Dem's message rings in Malory's ears as he tries to sleep in the deep well that Dem left him in.
 It's dark and hell is hot, but underneath, it is a temperate 60 degrees (that's right, hell uses Fahrenheit).

-The climb down was treacherous, a slimy blood drenched rope was the only thing that kept Malory from plummetting to his death.
+The climb down was treacherous; a slimy blood drenched rope was the only thing that kept Malory from plummeting to his death.
 The walls of the well were mortared with skulls and coagulated blood.

 After a much-needed long rest, Malory awakens to find that a tunnel has appeared.
 He follows the tunnel to a river full of souls.
 Thinking better about touching the water, Malory instead teleports to the other bank where a pair of creatures, humanoids with ribbon-like flesh, approach and chat with him.
 The creatures are scavengers, revealing that anything that is buried with the dead goes with them to the River Styx, and these creatures steal.